Exact solution of Schr\"odinger equation with q-deformed quantum potentials using Nikiforov-Uvarov method: Special cases

-In this section, in the framework of the Schr$\ddot{o}$dinger equation the energy eigenvalues and the corresponding wave functions for the Woods-Saxon potential, Rosen-Morse potential and symmetrical double well potential are obtained by setting appropriate parameters in Eq (\ref{E12}) to zero.
-The PT-symmetric and the non PT-symmetric solution of this potential are also considered
+In this section, in the framework of the NU method, the energy eigenvalues and the corresponding wave functions for the Schr\"{o}dinger equation with the $q$-deformed Woods--Saxon potential, Rosen--Morse potential and symmetrical double well potential are obtained by setting appropriate parameters in Eq.~(\ref{E12}) to zero.
+The PT-symmetric and the non PT-symmetric solution of this potential are also considered.